ashu1260/Devops-project2/README.md

 Concepts used : SSH,scp git, containerization, mount, and jenkins Email notification.

-**Note :     is zip file, to know more just download,unzip it and enjoy learning!
+**Note :  devops-task2.tar is zip file, to know more just download,unzip it and enjoy learning!**